Resonance-enhanced integrated acousto-optic beam steering: Introduction

-Acousto-optic beam steering (AOBS) is a compelling technology to overcome the above-mentioned limitations by diffracting light using acoustic waves in the material, which generates a dynamically tunable index grating ~\cite{brillouin1922diffusion, debye1932scattering}.
+Acousto-optic beam steering (AOBS) is an emerging technology with the potential to address the aforementioned challenges due to its distinct operating principle.
+AOBS diffracts light using acoustic waves in the material, which generates a dynamically tunable index grating ~\cite{brillouin1922diffusion, debye1932scattering}.
 The spatial period of the grating and the diffraction angle in AOBS are controlled by the acoustic frequency, while the scattering strength is controlled by the acoustic amplitude, allowing beam steering with amplitude control.
 Conventional bulk acousto-optic devices have long been used as deflectors, modulators, and frequency shifters~\cite{gordon1966review}, but their performances are limited by the relatively low acoustic frequencies and large device sizes.

 Recent advances in integrated photonics and optomechanics have enabled guided-wave acousto-optic devices that confine both optical and acoustic waves within planar~\cite{shao2020integrated} and waveguide~\cite{zhang2024integrated, chen2025intermodal} structures.
 The strong confinement substantially increases the interaction between acoustic and optical waves in a compact device footprint.
 Compared with other solid-state beam steering techniques that use pixelated optical apertures, integrated AOBS~\cite{li2023frequency, lin2025optical} offer several unique advantages: they feature a continuous optical aperture, require only one acoustic transducer for each channel, and allow simultaneous multi-beam steering by driving each channel with multiple acoustic tones.
 Furthermore, the amplitude and phase of each steered beam can be independently controlled with high bandwidth, making AOBS a highly versatile and scalable technology for many applications.